AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 First, storage is initialized.
 Then the function checks that the `msg_sender` is approved to mint in the `minters` mapping.
 If it is, a new `U128` value is created of the `amount` provided.
 The function reads the recipients public balance and then adds the amount to mint, saving the output as `new_balance`, then reads to total supply and adds the amount to mint, saving the output as `supply`. `new_balance` and `supply` are then written to storage.

-The function returns 1 to indicate successful execution.

 #include_code mint_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 #### `mint_private`